nathanwmurray/NathanWMurray/README.md

-I'm currently brushing up my fullstack skills with a myriad of fun little projects.
-I'm currently working in C#, Angular, .NET, CSS, and more.
+I'm brushing up my fullstack skills with a myriad of fun little projects.
+I'm currently working in JavaScript, C#, Angular, .NET, CSS, and more.

 When I'm not coding I'm probably working on learning Unreal Engine 5 and Blender because I think it would be fun to build an indie game!